rashecl/Bokeh_tutorial/README.md

 [Check out the slides for this tutorial](https://rashecl.github.io/Bokeh_tutorial/prod/prod.slides.html#/)
 <br>
-This overview covers the basics of creating interactive bokeh visualizations in a jupyter notebook/lab and how to serve a bokeh app locally.
-If you're starting off, check out [this simple app](https://demo.bokeh.org/sliders) and it's [source code](https://github.com/bokeh/bokeh/blob/master/examples/app/sliders.py) to understand the basic logic.
+This overview covers the basics of creating interactive bokeh visualizations in a jupyter notebook/lab and how to serve a bokeh app locally. `./prod/prod.ipynb` contains the main tutorial notebook. <br>
-Bokeh has a great [tutorial](https://mybinder.org/v2/gh/bokeh/bokeh-notebooks/master?filepath=tutorial%2F00%20-%20Introduction%20and%20Setup.ipynb) for making interactive visualizations for different purposes!

 I used bokeh to create my Insight data science project - [a web-app to predict blood test results](http://healthforecaster.xyz/HF).
 I also created a [COVID-19 tracking dashboard](predict.rocks).